-This note proposes a projection-free dynamics with the FW method for solving distributed constrained optimization.
-Agents have their own local objective functions and need to achieve the optimal solution via communicating with neighbors over networks.
-The main contributions are as follows.
-First, a novel distributed dynamics is designed for agents to solve the constrained optimization with local information.
-Compared to the dynamics in \cite{yang2016multi,zeng2016distributed}, a feasible descent direction is derived by solving a linear objective optimization.
+Inspired by the historical literature \cite{jacimovic1999continuous}, we design a novel FW-based distributed dynamics for agents to solve the constrained optimization.
+Compared to the dynamics in \cite{yang2016multi,zeng2016distributed}, a feasible descent direction is derived by solving optimization with a linear objective.
 Hence, the dynamics avoids solving complicated quadratic subproblems due to projection operations on set constraints, which actually leads to a projection-free dynamics.
-Second, in the distributed dynamics, averaging consensus is employed both to ensure the consensus of local decision variables and to help auxiliary variables track the global gradient. {This differs from the mechanism in the decentralized discrete-time FW algorithm of \cite{wai2017decentralized}, and therefore, the analysis in \cite{wai2017decentralized} no longer works here.} Thus, we develop a novel convergence analysis with the convex hull analysis and comparison theorems.
-Finally, compared with the projected dynamics given in \cite{yang2016multi,zeng2016distributed} and the discrete-time FW algorithm in \cite{wai2017decentralized}, the distributed projection-free dynamics is applied over the communication networks described by weight-balanced digraphs.
+Our distributed projection-free dynamics accordingly induces a novel discrete-time format, where averaging consensus is employed both to ensure the consensus of local decision variables and to help auxiliary variables track the global gradient. {This differs from the mechanism in the decentralized discrete-time FW algorithm of \cite{wai2017decentralized}.
+Hence, we develop a novel convergence analysis with the Lyapunov theory and comparison theorems, and provide the analysis on the convergence rate.
+Moreover, compared with the projected dynamics given in \cite{yang2016multi,zeng2016distributed} and the discrete-time FW algorithm in \cite{wai2017decentralized}, the distributed projection-free dynamics is applied over the communication networks described by weight-balanced digraphs.